iamme24cl/top-CA-wineries/README.md

 Welcome to TopCAWineries.
 This application provides information on some of the best wineries in California.

-It lists all the wine regions in California and lets the user pick the region they would like to see all the wineries from.
+1. It lists all the wine regions in California and lets the user pick the region they would like to see all the wineries from.

+2. It displays a list of wineries in the requested region

-It lets the user pick a winery in the region to see information on that winery.
+3. It lets user decide if they would like to display information on the wineries listed.

 ## Installation